jcoglan/bake/README.markdown

 * `syntax.py`: Formatting data for Pygments, which is used for syntax highlighting.

-To make sure the code the appears in the book works correctly, it is included from the files in `code` (which are checked by `make test`), rather than being written inline with the source text.
+To make sure the code that appears in the book works correctly, it is included from the files in `code` (which are checked by `make test`), rather than being written inline with the source text.
 AsciiDoc uses the following syntax for doing this: